Melissa Barbieri

 Barbieri was named A-League Women's Goalkeeper of the Year (Golden Glove) for the 2008–09 and 2013–14 seasons.
-As from June 2025 she was playing for Melbourne City and had become the longest-serving professional soccer player in Australian history with 28 years in league teams.

 Early years

 Barbieri was born in Melbourne on 20 January 1980 to Italian-born parents, her mother is Nory Barbieri.
 From eight years old she regularly played in boys' teams, where her brothers had played.
 The goalie later recalled, "I would always go to their trainings and be a nuisance for all the coaches" until they let her play.
 Upon turning ten she was excluded from playing in boys teams, so she gave up soccer.
 Barbieri resumed playing as a 14 year-old when her mother found a women's team for her.
 She achieved a scholarship with the Victorian Institute of Sport (VIS).